 Ready yourself for stunning mountains and the serenity of nature as we embark on a half-day tour through Great Smoky Mountains National Park.
-Photo opportunities will be aplenty as the tour winds through the park.
+Photo opportunities are bountiful as the tour winds through the park.
 Enjoy a look at the Rockefeller Memorial at Newfound Gap, and keep your eyes peeled for local wildlife.
-The remainder of day is at leisure in Gatlinburg.
-Perhaps take a ride on the city’s Aerial Tram or take in a panoramic view over the city and the mountains from the Gatlinburg Space Needle.
-The lively downtown is filled with exciting shopping and dining opportunities, as well.
-Overnight Gatlinburg.
+The remainder of day is at leisure in Pigeon Forge.
+Overnight Pigeon Forge, TN.
 (B)

 Day 7 – Great Smoky Mountains Railroad/Asheville

-Railway adventures beckon as you board the Great Smoky Mountains Railroad’s Tuckaseegee Steam Train.
-We will embark on a 4-hour round-trip journey from Bryson City to Dillsboro, North Carolina by train, enjoying the scenic vistas from the panoramic windows of the fully restored train cars.
-The train passes through valleys and idyllic countryside as it moves along the course of the Tuckasegee River toward Dillsboro.
-There is a layover in Dillsboro which will give you a chance to explore the interesting shops and galleries of this tourist hotspot.
-As the train arrives back in Bryson City, you will have some time to experience the quaint beauty of the small town independently before boarding your motorcoach bound for Asheville.
-Overnight Asheville.
+Railway adventures beckon as you board the Great Smoky Mountains Railroad’s Tuckasegee Steam Train for a 4-hour round-trip journey from Bryson City to Dillsboro, NC.
+Enjoy the scenic vistas from the panoramic windows of the fully restored rail cars as the train passes through valleys and idyllic countryside as it travels along the Tuckasegee River toward Dillsboro.
+There is a layover in Dillsboro, which provides a chance to explore the interesting shops and galleries of this tourist hotspot.
+As the train arrives back in Bryson City, there is time to experience the quaint beauty of the small town independently before boarding your motorcoach bound for Asheville.
+Overnight Asheville, NC.
 (B)

 Day 8 – Biltmore Estate/Asheville

 This morning visit America’s largest home, the Biltmore Estate.
 The family home of George and Edith Vanderbilt, this estate covers more than 8,000 acres in beautiful Asheville.
-Your tour of the property will include a look at the stunning home, complete with 16th century decor, a library with over 10,000 books and original art by Renoir.
-The group will also have a chance to explore the gardens, winery and equestrian center - all of which are located on the grounds of the estate.
+Your tour of the property includes a look at the stunning home, complete with 16th century decor, a library with over 10,000 books and original art by Renoir.
+We also have a chance to explore the gardens, winery and equestrian center - all of which are located on the grounds of the estate.
 While at the Biltmore Estate, join your tour manager and fellow travelers for a Farewell Lunch.
-You will have the remainder of the day to enjoy the endless offerings of this vibrant, artistic locale.
+This remainder of the day is at leisure to enjoy the endless offerings of vibrant Asheville.
 World-class restaurants meet funky art galleries, stunning architecture meets the simple beauty of nature, and your opportunities are endless.
-Overnight Asheville.
+Overnight Asheville, NC.
 (B, L)

 Day 9 – Tour Conclusion

-Your tour of comes to a close today as you are transferred to Asheville’s Airport for your return flight home.
-Included group transfer will accommodate flights departing after 10:30 AM.
+Your tour concludes today as you are transferred to Asheville’s Airport for your return flight home.
+Included group transfer accommodates flights departing after 10:30 a.m.

-Hotels include SpringHill Suites Nashville Downtown, Courtyard by Marriott Chattanooga Downtown, The Park Vista A DoubleTree by Hilton (Gatlinburg), and Grand Bohemian Hotel Asheville.
+Hotels include SpringHill Suites Nashville Downtown, Courtyard by Marriott Chattanooga Downtown, Dollywoods DreamMore (Pigeon Forge), and DoubleTree Ashville-Biltmore.

 Tennessee Valley Railroad